Cloud Architect · Multi-Cloud · Kubernetes · Infrastructure Automation

 Impact

-Turns days of manual recon into continuous, prioritized signal, and doubles as a defender's lens on attacker tooling, tempo, and decision-making.
+Turns days of manual assessment into continuous, prioritized signal, and doubles as a defender's lens on attacker tooling, tempo, and decision-making.

 Seal

-Cryptographic provenance for AI-agent prompts — replacing brittle "injection detection" with signatures that fail closed.
+Cryptographic provenance for AI-agent prompts — replacing brittle "injection detection" with signatures that fail closed, defined as a language-agnostic protocol with native implementations in Python, Rust, Go, and TypeScript.

 Problem